Vitaliy Pushkar: Interesting facts and figures

-Vitaliy Pushkar is the only driver from the former Soviet Union who has won the title of European Rally Champion.
+Vitaliy Pushkar is the first driver from the former Soviet Union who has won the title of European Rally Champion.

 From 2009 until 2014, Pushkar entered 77 rallies, attaining 19th position in the Ukrainian Club 50 (drivers who have started in 50 or more rallies).

 Pushkar only once started a driver other than Mishyn: on 2010 Shapovalov Rally Cup Oleksandr Saliuk Jr. took Mishyn's place.
 Interesting, that it happened exactly on Pushkar's birthday, May 9.

 The joint Pushkar/Mishyn crew has 76 starts, second only amongst Ukrainian crews to Gorban/Leonov, with 88 joint starts.